Jeremy Leven

 Jeremy Leven (born August 16, 1941) is an American screenwriter, director, producer, and novelist.
-Born in South Bend, Indiana, Leven lives in Woodbridge, Connecticut, Paris, and New York City.

-Early life
+Early life and education

-Leven was educated at St. John's College in Annapolis, Maryland, Harvard University, the University of Connecticut and Yale University Medical School.
-While at Harvard, he founded a satirical revue called The Proposition that ran for 10 years in Cambridge, Massachusetts and off-Broadway.
+Born in South Bend, Indiana, Leven was educated at St. John's College in Annapolis, Maryland, Harvard University, the University of Connecticut and Yale University Medical School.

 Career

+While at Harvard, he founded a satirical revue called The Proposition that ran for ten years in Cambridge, Massachusetts, and off-Broadway.

 Leven's first novel, Creator, was published in 1980 and released as a film of the same title in 1985.
 Leven was a practicing neuropsychiatrist, a theme incorporated in his second novel, Satan: His Psychotherapy and Cure by the Unfortunate Dr. Kassler, J.S.P.S., which was published in 1982 and filmed as Crazy as Hell in 2002.
 His third and most recent novel, The Savior and the Singing Machine, was published in January 2019.

 Leven wrote and directed Don Juan DeMarco (1994), wrote and produced Alex & Emma (2003), wrote the screenplays for The Legend of Bagger Vance (2000), The Notebook (2004), My Sister's Keeper (2009), and Real Steel (2011), and did uncredited writing on The Time Traveler's Wife (2009).
 Recently, Leven wrote and directed Girl on a Bicycle (2013).